agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 :::info

-The `getSelector()` method is perfect to access a Selector in our program logic.
+The `getSelector()` method is perfect to access a Selector in our business logic.
 But it's not that good to get a Selector which should be subscribed to a UI-Component for instance with the `useAgiele()` hook.
 The reason is, that it returns `undefined` whenever the Selector doesn't exist.
 In this case we should use [`getSelectorWithReference()`](#getselectorwithreference) instead,